AdrianNiu/twitter-sentiment-analyzer/README.md

 Below is the page views of the app, you can search the keywords you are interested in, and see how people are talking about it on Twitter.

-In this demo, the user case is a Verizon representative, who interested in learning how people think about their brand and services.
+In this demo, the user case is a Verizon representative, who interested in researching how people think about their brand and services.

 ![View of the Search Page](/public/images/TSA-search-page.jpg)
 <sup>View of the Search Page<sup>